kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 This story of how $\pi$ was extracted from the ore of geometry and refined into an enigmatic number which cannot be trapped within finite digits embodies the thrill of the chase.
 Mathematics is not merely a logical edifice built from the granite of unassailable logic, but is also the fruit of a pliant but disciplined imagination fuelled by inspiration to continually expand the boundaries of its domain.

 ## Acknowledgements

+I am grateful to my son, Mr Nandakumar Chandrasekhar, for writing the Julia script [`agm-float.jl`]({attach}auxliary/agm-float.jl) to compute the AGM.

 Wolfram Alpha for several results.